ono-midori/ono-midori.github.io/techs/zguide.md

 Heartbeating solves the problem of knowing whether a peer is alive or dead.
 This is not an issue specific to ZeroMQ.
 TCP has a long timeout (30 minutes or so), that means that it can be impossible to know whether a peer has died, been disconnected, or gone on a weekend to Prague with a case of vodka, a redhead, and a large expense account.

-It’s not easy to get heartbeating right.
+It's not easy to get heartbeating right.
 When writing the Paranoid Pirate examples, it took about five hours to get the heartbeating working properly.
 The rest of the request-reply chain took perhaps ten minutes.
-It is especially easy to create “false failures”, i.e., when peers decide that they are disconnected because the heartbeats aren’t sent properly.
+It is especially easy to create “false failures”, i.e., when peers decide that they are disconnected because the heartbeats aren't sent properly.

-We’ll look at the three main answers people use for heartbeating with ZeroMQ.
+We'll look at the three main answers people use for heartbeating with ZeroMQ.

 #### Shrugging It Off

 The most common approach is to do no heartbeating at all and hope for the best.
 Many if not most ZeroMQ applications do this.
 ZeroMQ encourages this by hiding peers in many cases.
 What problems does this approach cause?

 - When we use a ROUTER socket in an application that tracks peers, as peers disconnect and reconnect, the application will leak memory (resources that the application holds for each peer) and get slower and slower.
-- When we use SUB- or DEALER-based data recipients, we can’t tell the difference between good silence (there’s no data) and bad silence (the other end died).
+- When we use SUB- or DEALER-based data recipients, we can't tell the difference between good silence (there's no data) and bad silence (the other end died).
 When a recipient knows the other side died, it can for example switch over to a backup route.
 - If we use a TCP connection that stays silent for a long while, it will, in some networks, just die.
 Sending something (technically, a “keep-alive” more than a heartbeat), will keep the network alive.

 #### One-Way Heartbeats

 A second option is to send a heartbeat message from each node to its peers every second or so.
 When one node hears nothing from another within some timeout (several seconds, typically), it will treat that peer as dead.
 Sounds good, right?
 Sadly, no. This works in some cases but has nasty edge cases in others.

-For pub-sub, this does work, and it’s the only model you can use.
-SUB sockets cannot talk back to PUB sockets, but PUB sockets can happily send “I’m alive” messages to their subscribers.
+For pub-sub, this does work, and it's the only model you can use.
+SUB sockets cannot talk back to PUB sockets, but PUB sockets can happily send “I'm alive” messages to their subscribers.

 As an optimization, you can send heartbeats only when there is no real data to send.
 Furthermore, you can send heartbeats progressively slower and slower, if network activity is an issue (e.g., on mobile networks where activity drains the battery).
-As long as the recipient can detect a failure (sharp stop in activity), that’s fine.
+As long as the recipient can detect a failure (sharp stop in activity), that's fine.

 Here are the typical problems with this design:

 - It can be inaccurate when we send large amounts of data, as heartbeats will be delayed behind that data.
 If heartbeats are delayed, you can get false timeouts and disconnections due to network congestion.
 Thus, always treat any incoming data as a heartbeat, whether or not the sender optimizes out heartbeats.
 - While the pub-sub pattern will drop messages for disappeared recipients, PUSH and DEALER sockets will queue them.
 So if you send heartbeats to a dead peer and it comes back, it will get all the heartbeats you sent, which can be thousands.
 Whoa, whoa!
 - This design assumes that heartbeat timeouts are the same across the whole network.
-But that won’t be accurate.
+But that won't be accurate.
 Some peers will want very aggressive heartbeating in order to detect faults rapidly.
 And some will want very relaxed heartbeating, in order to let sleeping networks lie and save power.

 #### Ping-Pong Heartbeats